Sia (consulting firm): History

-Sia Partners also acquired PPT Consulting a Management and IT Consulting firm based in Philadelphia.
+Sia also acquired PPT Consulting a Management and IT Consulting firm based in Philadelphia.

-In 2022, Sia Partners embraces emerging technologies by developing its capabilities around the Metaverse, and virtual and extended reality.
+In 2022, Sia embraces emerging technologies by developing its capabilities around the Metaverse, and virtual and extended reality.

-In early 2022, Sia Partners acquired Paris-based Fintech firm, Stratumn, on behalf of its AI branch, Heka.
+In early 2022, Sia acquired Paris-based Fintech firm, Stratumn, on behalf of its AI branch, Sia/AI.

-Over the summer, Sia Partners acquired Perth, Australia-based consulting firm, Churchill Consulting, allowing the firm to expand capabilities in mining and energy.
+Over the summer, Sia acquired Perth, Australia-based consulting firm, Churchill Consulting, allowing the firm to expand capabilities in mining and energy.
 Later in 2022, Sia Partners acquired Edmonton, Canada-based boutique consulting firm, E2E.
+At the end of 2022, Sia Partners acquired Latham BioPharm Group, enabling consulting capabilities in global life sciences, biotechnology, and pharmaceuticals.

+In 2023, Sia announces the creation of a Generative AI tool, SiaGPT, designed to accelerate transformation projects for businesses.

+In 2024, the firm acquired New York-based Notion Consulting and digital agency, Ready Set Rocket.